marcellodebernardi/gm-sis/README.md

         components out of an FXML file.
     4. Consistent naming and logic!
 2. Add additional *lazy-loading* getters on domain classes
+3. Eventually move fxml files into resources/fxml and css into resources/stylesheets

 ### Ebube